Shake Shack Veggie Shack

 Shake Shack vegetarian burger, the Veggie Shack.

-A Single Veggie Shack has 630 calories, 31 grams fat, 53 grams carbohydrates, and 20 grams protein.
-A Double patty Veggie Shack contains 910 calories.
+There are 630 calories, 31 grams fat, 53 grams carbohydrates, and 20 grams protein in a single patty Veggie Shack.

 This is your guide for a detailed overview of the nutritional information, including calories and allergens in the Veggie Shack.